CodesOfRishi/navita/README.md

     - The default value is `90` i.e., 90 days.

 - **NAVITA_RELATIVE_PARENT_PATH**
-    - It defaults to `y` i.e., show the resolved parent paths relative to PWD in *Search & Traverse Parent Directories* feature.
+    - It defaults to `y` i.e., show the resolved parent paths relative to the present working directory in *Search & Traverse Parent Directories* feature.
     - Change it to `n` or `N` to show the parent paths as absolute path.

 - **NAVITA_IGNOREFILE**